Desperado1736/Assignment-6-CSC-317/README.md

 ## Features
 - Dynamically creates UI elements using the DOM API
 - Counts word frequencies and displays results in a table
-- Supports consistent sorting for words with the same frequency
+- Supports consistent sorting for words with the same frequencys